Jubaland

 During the Middle Ages, the influential Somali Ajuran Sultanate held sway over the territory, followed in turn by the Geledi Sultanate.
 They were later incorporated into British East Africa.
 In 1925, Jubaland was ceded to Italy, forming a part of Italian Somaliland.
 On 1 July 1960, the region, along with the rest of Italian Somaliland and British Somaliland, became part of the independent Somali Republic.

-Jubaland was later the site of numerous battles during the civil war.
-In late 2006, Islamist militants gained control of most of the region.
-To reclaim possession of the territory, a new autonomous administration dubbed Azania was announced in 2010 and formalized the following year.
-In 2013, the Juba Interim Administration was officially established and recognized.
-It is now one of the five autonomous administrations in Somalia.

 History

 During the Middle Ages, the influential Somali Ajuran Empire held sway over the territory now known as Ajuran, followed in turn by the Geledi Sultanate during the early modern period.

 From 1836 until 1861, parts of Jubaland were nominally claimed by the Sultanate of Muscat (now in Oman).

+Early modern

+In 1819–23, Sheikh Ibrahim Hassan and his companions founded the fortified town of Bardheere.
+In the early 19th century the Sheikh of the town launched a Jihad against the Oromos to reclaim the lands they had taken previously.
+This would be the start of a reconquest spanning a century, where with the addition of the invading Daroods from the Ogaadeen, Marexan, and Aulihan clans, would ally with the Somalis in NFD, winning numerous campaigns, battles, skirmishes, and victories.
+Which secured the NFD and Jubaland, restored land which belonged to the Somali clans prior to the Oromo invasions, alongside pushing the Oromos out of southern Somalia, and back towards the Tana river in Kenya.